bfeitknecht/vault/sem4/CN/VRL/CN-v-w03.md

 - some overhead because of setup, error checking ACKs and congestion control
 - use cases where accuracy is critical, e.g. web browsing (HTTP, HTTPS), email (SMTP), file transfer (FTP)
 - full duplex service, data may flow both ways
+- suffers from head-of-line blocking due to congestion control
+    - lost packet needs to be retransmitted, the ones behind it must wait

 | **Feature**  | **UDP**                | **TCP**                   |
 | ------------ | ---------------------- | ------------------------- |